 From where I am sitting, too many folks make excuses for repeated offenses, no matter if the cause is a medical one or otherwise, instead of addressing the issue even if

 What I recognized later, through that grief, was that I had been strolling on eggshells around my dog and that relief was a huge part of the emotional response.
 Mainly, it was sadness.
 Within the initial couple of days rage was a big part of it: that my dog experienced anxiety, because I could’ve broken my neck, because I’ll never see his graceful jog.

 I struggle with my dog’s unhappiness despite all of my efforts, and I wonder if or when it’ll ever end.

-In that sadness I turned to human therapist and vet, Dr. Michele Gaspar.
+In that sadness, I turned to the human therapist and vet, Dr. Michele Gaspar.

 Dr. Gaspar says that there are some pets that are mentally ill, either because of their development, trauma, or genetics.
 She appreciates the effort people place into trying to understand them, yet some dogs never are normal.
 She does not think medicine would’ve helped Dodger.
 Escalating behavior isn’t good in any dog species.
 Dogs ought to be mentally strong enough not to become startled in a home environment.

 Dr. Gaspar adds that she is more and more intolerant of cats and dogs that have behavioral problems; however, it seems that as a society we attempt to overcome those problems in animals more than we do with human beings.